TrellixVulnTeam/swahilipython_SCMU/Doc/library/zipapp.rst

 ``subprocess.run(['myapp'])`` won't find your application - you need to explicitly specify the extension).

-On Windows, therefore, it is often preferable to create an executable from the zipapp.
+On Windows, therefore, it is often preferable to create an executable kutoka the zipapp.
 This is relatively easy, although it does require a C compiler.
 The basic approach relies on the fact that zipfiles can have arbitrary data prepended, and Windows exe files can have arbitrary data appended.
 So by